 - the Central Area has a role to play in creating a high quality residential environment that encourages people to take healthy lifestyle choices, such as more Active Travel.
 To achieve this there is a need to improve the public realm to encourage more people to walk and make cycling safer.
-This includes reducing severance caused by main roads running through the area and links over the railway; - approximately 22,000 people live in the Central Area, 13% of the Borough's population; there is an identified need for affordable housing in the Borough and in Central Southend.
+This includes reducing severance caused by main roads running through the area and links over the railway; - approximately 22,000 people live in the Central Area, 13% of the Borough's population; there is an identified need for affordable housing in the Borough and in central Southend.
 Most of the housing in the Central Area is flats or maisonettes (and one-bedroom properties are more prevalent).
 There may therefore be a need for larger units including family homes.
-There is a demand for affordable housing, including to replace Queensway House recently demolished; - the Central Area is well served by public transport and in particular railway services, there is a need to improve some bus services including reducing journey times on the A127 to encourage more people to travel by bus and link the new major employment hub at the airport; - there are longstanding inequalities in the Central Area with pockets within the Kursaal, Victoria and Milton wards all experiencing high levels of deprivation, which are some of the highest in in England compared to other areas of the same or neighbouring wards with low levels of deprivation (e.g. Chalkwell ward contains some of the least deprived areas in England); - there is the potential to improve the cultural offer in Southend, including through providing more services for the community such as a new public square for events; - the Central Area can accommodate more residential development, helping reduce pressure on other parts of the Borough, including potential threats to open space and agricultural land on the periphery; and - there is a growing student population, both resident and visiting, in the Central Area.
+There is a demand for affordable housing, including the need to provide new homes to replace others lost, this will include development as part of the 'Better Queensway' project; - the Central Area is well served by public transport and in particular railway services, there is a need to improve some bus services including reducing journey times on the A127 to encourage more people to travel by bus and link the new major employment hub at the airport; - there are longstanding inequalities in the Central Area with pockets within the Kursaal, Victoria and Milton wards all experiencing high levels of deprivation, which are some of the highest in in England compared to other areas of the same or neighbouring wards with low levels of deprivation (e.g. Chalkwell ward contains some of the least deprived areas in England); - there is the potential to improve the cultural offer in Southend, including through providing more services for the community such as a new public square for events; - the Central Area can accommodate more residential development, helping reduce pressure on other parts of the Borough, including potential threats to open space and agricultural land on the periphery; and there is a growing student population, both resident and visiting, in the Central Area.